All eyes on AI: 2026 predictions – The shifts that will shape your stack.

 #Redis for Java devs

-Redis for Java devs teaches you how to build robust Redis client applications in Java using the Jedis client library.
-The course focuses on writing idiomatic Java applications with the Jedis API, describing language-specific patterns for managing Redis database connections, handling errors, and using standard classes from the JDK.
+The Redis for Java devs learning path teaches you how to build robust Redis client applications in Java using the Jedis client library.
+The path focuses on writing idiomatic Java applications with the Jedis API, describing language-specific patterns for managing Redis database connections, handling errors, and using standard classes from the JDK.
 The course material uses the Jedis API directly with no additional frameworks.
-As such, the course is appropriate for all Java devs, and it clearly illustrates the principles involved in writing apps with Redis.
+As such, the learning path is appropriate for all Java devs, and it clearly illustrates the principles involved in writing apps with Redis.